silky/chrisdone-homepage/posts/pure-io-tryhaskell.markdown

 on the server at all, it's all in the client.
 All the client has to do is pass it back and forth when it communicates with the server.

+I'd recommend Haskell intermediates (perhaps not newbies) to implement their own IO monad as a free monad, or as an mtl transformer, partly for the geeky fun of it, and partly for the insights.

 [^1]: Like “No instance for `(Show (a0 -> a0))` arising from a use of …”
       which is frankly a useless message to print in a REPL and it's strange that this is GHCi's default behaviour.